TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 #### Unpacking The Bytes

+To make working with byte payloads easier, The Things Network allows you to register payload functions for each application.
+The payload functions are three functions: the *decoder*, the *converter* and the *validator*.

-We will be using payload functions to unpack the bytes your device is sending into meaningful messages.
+Here, we will only be using the *decoder* to unpack the bytes your device is sending into messages that are meaningful to our application.

-To set up the payload functions, go back to the application view and click the edit button `edit` in the Application Info.
+To set up the payload functions, go back to the Application view and click the **edit** button in the Application Info component.
 This will bring you to the Payload Function editor.

 ![payload editor](./media/payload-editor.png)

 Here you can view, test and edit the payload functions for your application.

-In the decoder section, enter the following to decode the payload:
+In the *decoder* section, enter the following to decode the payload:
 ```
 function (bytes) {
   var data = (bytes[0] << 8) | bytes[1];